 5 Easy Steps to Avoid Fuel Contamination

-The combination of colder temperatures and wet weather increases the chances of contamination with water, particulates and bacteria in your tank.
-Each of these can cause damage to fuel system and machinery, exposing your business to the risk of costly business downtime.
+These changes increase the chance of your fuel being contaminated with water, particulates and bacteria.
+Each of these can cause damage to the fuel system and machinery, exposing your business to the risk of costly business downtime.

 How to reduce the risk of fuel contamination

 Early diagnosis of any potential issue is paramount – as the saying goes, a stitch in time saves nine.
 You should check your fuel for tell-tale signs at least once every four weeks.

 - Cloudy fuel